hpdobrica/digital-garden-public/K8S CNI.md

 date : 03-11-2021
 ---

-[[Kubernetes MOC]] implements CNI(Container Network Interface) to allow third-party networking solutions to integrate with it.
+[[Kubernetes]] implements CNI(Container Network Interface) to allow third-party networking solutions to integrate with it.

 Each CNI solution needs to implement a set of things including, but not limited to:
 - creating bridge networks